Complex domain approach for reversible data hiding and homomorphic encryption: General framework and application to dispersed data: Reversible Watermarking Approach on the Complex Domain

 The extraction of the original data and the watermark from the watermarked data is straightforward, since the reversible extraction function $R_w$ can be defined as follows:

-Consequently, we only need to multiply $\delta'_{j,k}$ by $\lambda_k^{-1}$ (the complex inverse of $\lambda_k$) and, then, take the real and the imaginary parts to recover both the original data and the watermark. \begin{remark} Expression \ref{eq:extraction} perfectly matches the formulation given for $R_w$ in Definition \ref{def:embext}, since it takes, as input parameters, $\delta'_{j,k}$ (analogous to $d'_{j,k}$) and $K_w=\lambda_k$. \remarkend \end{remark}
+Consequently, we only need to multiply $\delta'_{j,k}$ by $\lambda_k^{-1}$ (the complex inverse of $\lambda_k$) and, then, take the real and the imaginary parts to recover both the original data and the watermark. \begin{remk} Expression (\ref{eq:extraction}) perfectly matches the formulation given for $R_w$ in Definition \ref{def:embext}, since it takes, as input parameters, $\delta'_{j,k}$ (analogous to $d'_{j,k}$) and $K_w=\lambda_k$. \remarkend \end{remk}

-\begin{remark} The proposed method is vulnerable against Gaussian integer factorization.
-Even with just one eavesdropped value, a malicious observer may try to compute the Guassian integer factors of the watermarked data and obtain knowledge about the original data, the watermark or the watermarking key.
-Consequently, \textbf{for practical applications, it is not recommended to rely solely on the challenge $\lambda_k$ as a security measure.} The scheme can be combined with random numbers and/or cryptographic functions for increased security and privacy, as shown in the protocols proposed in Section \ref{sec:protocols}. \remarkend \end{remark}
+\begin{remk} The proposed method is vulnerable against Gaussian integer factorization.
+Even with just one eavesdropped value, a malicious observer may try to compute the Gaussian integer factors of the watermarked data and obtain knowledge about the original data, the watermark or the watermarking key.
+Consequently, \textbf{for practical applications, it is not recommended to rely solely on the challenge $\lambda_k$ as a security measure.} The scheme can be combined with random numbers and/or cryptographic functions for increased security and privacy, as shown in the protocols proposed in Section \ref{sec:protocols}. \remarkend \end{remk}

-\begin{remark} Although the data and the watermark are clearly separated in $\delta_{j,k}$ (the real part contains the data and the imaginary part is the watermark), this is no longer true after multiplying by $\lambda_k$.
+\begin{remk} Although the data and the watermark are clearly separated in $\delta_{j,k}$ (the real part contains the data and the imaginary part is the watermark), this is no longer true after multiplying by $\lambda_k$.
 In the watermarked data $\delta'_{j,k}=\lambda_k \cdot \delta_{j,k}$, the data $d_{j,k}$ and the watermark $w_k$ contribute to both the real and the imaginary parts.
 To recover the data and the watermark, knowledge about the secret key $\lambda_k$ is necessary (to compute $\lambda_k^{-1}$).

-Hence, an eavesdropper who accessed $\delta'_{j,k}$ would not be able to determine the data or the watermark directly, but may try to infer information from Guassian integer factorization, as discussed in Remark \ref{rem:factor}.
-In addition, if the eavesdropper had access to the watermarked values corresponding to different time samples ($k$) or different devices ($j$), they could try to obtain even more information about $\lambda_k$, especially if it is not changed frequently. \remarkend \end{remark}
+Hence, an eavesdropper who accessed $\delta'_{j,k}$ would not be able to determine the data or the watermark directly, but may try to infer information from Gaussian integer factorization, as discussed in Remark \ref{rem:factor}.
+In addition, if the eavesdropper had access to the watermarked values corresponding to different time samples ($k$) or different devices ($j$), they could try to obtain even more information about $\lambda_k$, especially if it is not changed frequently. \remarkend \end{remk}